jitendra-dhadavi/jitendra-dhadavi/README.md

 I am a Full Stack Javascript Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications. **Expert in Angular**, with additional skills in React, Node.js, and MongoDB.
+Committed to continuous learning and innovation.

 - :seedling: Exploring Technical Content Writing.